 Organize internal communication within your teams while ongoing engagement with the accounts.

+Real-time alerts to help your team members to react and act accordingly is essential.
+On Intandemly platform, we provide a communication tab under each account, identical to Slack to share information across the team.In account-based marketing, there is no “one-size-fits-all” approach.
+Whether you are dealing with existing clients or new prospects, creating the marketing personas of stakeholders and map out a communication process is key to your ABM implementation.
 In the end, your goal is to ensure that the right people are receiving the right messages to help them understand the value your offering is bringing to their organization and how it will solve their problems.